How To Add Charm To An Antique Oak Bookcase

 If you've been following me over the last year, you may remember the other two pieces, an antique wash stand I repurposed into a coffee station and a farmhouse cupboard, that was very similar to this one.

-Today is one of my favorite days of the month because it's Furniture Fixer Upper Day where I and five talented furniture artist friends come together to breath new life into six pieces of furniture.
-Links to all the makeovers are included at the bottom of this post.
-I've also saved the pretty before and after photos of this furniture makeover towards the bottom.
+Today is one of my favorite days of the month because it's Furniture Fixer Upper Day where five of my talented furniture artist friends and I come together to breathe new life into six pieces of furniture.
+I've included links to their makeovers at the bottom of the post.

 This furniture makeover is all about using what you have on hand.
 As long as the products are in the same ingredient range you can interchange the brands.
-For example, I used a clear wax and dark wax from two different brands but because both were beeswax, they worked beautifully together.
+For example, I used clear wax and dark wax from two different brands but because both were beeswax, they worked beautifully together.

 Before we get into the nitty-gritty details of the makeover, this is what the antique oak bookcase looked like before the...